Ivanortizc/U3S2-NumericalData/ReadMe.md

 * On Wednesday, Farmer Fred collects 117 eggs
 * What is the dailyAverage of eggs collected?
 * How many eggs could be expected in a 30-day monthlyAverage?
   * If an egg can be sold for profit of $0.18, what is Farmer Fred's total monthlyProfit for all eggs?
+  Daily Avgerage = 112.67 eggs per day
+      Monthly Average 30 days = 3380 eggs
+      total Profit = $608.40

 #### Getting started